nautobot/nautobot/nautobot/docs/user-guides/custom-fields.md

 '1970-01-01'
 ```

-The `slug` of the custom field is used as the key for the associated object's data dictionary.
+The `key` of the custom field is used as the key for the associated object's data dictionary.

 ### Retrieve Custom Field Data in the Rest API